-RHBT is considered a component unit of the State of West Virginia for financial reporting purposes, and, as such, its financial report is also included in the State of West Virginia's Comprehensive Annual Financial Report.
+RHBT is considered a component unit of the State for financial reporting purposes, and, as such, its financial report is also included in the State's Annual Comprehensive Financial Report.
 RHBT issues publicly available financial statements and required supplementary information for the OPEB plan.
 Details regarding this plan and a copy of the RHBT financial report may be obtained at www.peia.wv.gov.